Frequently Asked Questions

 The extended workshop and the long-term apprenticeship programs are designed for students who really want to become skilled Superadobe builders and instructors.
 These programs will prepare you to confidently take on building and teaching projects anywhere in the world.
 The fee is determined on an individual basis and arranged with our site director, Ian Lodge, based on many factors such as your skill level, desires and goals, and desired/required length of stay at the institute.

 We always recommend that you start first with a workshop.
 This enables you to get a feel for the institute and it also allows us to get to know you.
 Following the workshop, a discussion will take place with the site director if you would like to continue in an extended program or as a long-term apprentice.
 Keep in mind that your workshop fee will be applied to your extended or long-term apprentice fee/agreement if you decide to participate in one of these programs.
-Each student is different and therefore the length of the long-term program is determined on a case-by-case basis.
-It can range from a few weeks to a year or more.
+The long term program is 12 weeks and offered twice a year.

 Yes.
 If you are not accepted because there is no space in a specific workshop, you may also choose to transfer your deposit and hold a space in a different workshop.